chessmasterhong/chessmasterhong.github.io-angularjs/README.md

 This is the source code for my [website](http://chessmasterhong.github.io).

-This website was created with [AngularJS](http://angularjs.org).
+This website was built using [AngularJS](http://angularjs.org).
 The motivation was to experiment with new web technologies and to further improve my knowledge of AngularJS.

-The full listing of attributions and technologies used can be viewed [here](http://chessmasterhong.github.io/#/credits).
+The full listing of attributions and technologies used in the creation of this website can be viewed [here](http://chessmasterhong.github.io/#/credits).

 # License